AdrianKZT/quizAppProjectPersonal/README.md

 # Screenshots
-## If the images do not appear, kindly click the link to view them on Google Slides.
-[Google Slides](https://docs.google.com/presentation/d/1jcxPmrJLf9d8LzZsYta_gyXqr026qTtSNzbk2hTiVVM/edit?usp=sharing)
+## If the images do not appear, kindly click the link to view them on [Google Slides](https://docs.google.com/presentation/d/1jcxPmrJLf9d8LzZsYta_gyXqr026qTtSNzbk2hTiVVM/edit?usp=sharing).

 <table>
   <tr>
     <td>